-John Allen King and Harold P. Daniels, proposed for direct-ors: Lawrence F. Abbott, George H. Boyce, Judge John R. Davies, Dr. William A. Hume, George B. Hanavan, Louis P. McGahie, John M. McMillin, Edgar D. Sealy, Louis Dean Speir, Lyman Beecher Stowe and Walter D. Teague.
-A motion from the floor for the continuance of the then existing heard with these women members included board, with three women members included, put two tickets board, with three women members included, put two tickets before the house, the one of the nominating committee and this one: Lawrence F. Abbott, John R. Davies, Catharine S. J. Wilson, George B. Hanavan, Edgar D. Sealy, William A. Hume, Fanchon G. Clark, Emma Lester Mays, Lyman Beecher Stowe, George H. Boyce and Louis Dean Speir.
+John Allen King and Harold P. Daniels, proposed for directors: Lawrence F. Abbott, George H. Boyce, Judge John R. Davies, Dr. William A. Hume, George B. Hanavan, Louis P. McGahie, John M. McMillin, Edgar D. Sealy, Louis Dean Speir, Lyman Beecher Stowe and Walter D. Teague.
+A motion from the floor for the continuance of the then existing board, with three women members included, put two tickets before the house, the one of the nominating committee and this one: Lawrence F. Abbott, John R. Davies, Catharine S. J. Wilson, George B. Hanavan, Edgar D. Sealy, William A. Hume, Fanchon G. Clark, Emma Lester Mays, Lyman Beecher Stowe, George H. Boyce and Louis Dean Speir.
 The count of the ballots showed that the list of directors presented by the nominating committee was elected.

-by the nominating committee was elected.
 The new directors have met and have chosen these officers: Lawrence F. Abbott, president; John R. Davies and William A. Hume, vice-presidents; Louis Dean Speir, secretary, and George B. Hanavan, treasurer.

 While the tellers were counting the ballots, the question of the citizens helping to keep the sidewalks clean was presented; the suggestion that all work for a large and new Gardens public school building was heartily applauded, and other civic matters were duly discussed.
+THE FOREST HILLS BULLETIN

-The Forest Kills Bulletin FOREST HILLS, LONG ISLAND Published fortnightly by SAGE FOUNDATION HOMES COMPANY CORD MEYER DEVELOPMENT COMPANY FOREST HILLS GARDENS HOMES COMPANY FOREST HILLS INN
+The Forest Hills Bulletin FOREST HILLS, LONG ISLAND Published fortnightly by SAGE FOUNDATION HOMES COMPANY CORD MEYER DEVELOPMENT COMPANY FOREST HILLS GARDENS HOMES COMPANY FOREST HILLS INN